gardener-attic/component-spec/doc/proposal/03-component-repository.md

 **Errors**:

+- doesNotExist: If the local blob does not exist
 - existingReference: If the local blob is still referenced
 - invalidArgument: If one of the input parameters is empty
 - repositoryError: If some error occurred in the *Component Repository*